bguiz/qryq/doco/present/markdown/present.md

 ### Farther Horizon

-- Cyclic graph detection in dependent query queue validation
+- [ ] Cyclic graph detection in dependent query queue validation
-- Load testing/ stress testing
+- [ ] Load testing/ stress testing
   - Start including high latency ops, e.g. disk I/O
-  - Put Neil Jenkin's hypothesis to the test
+- [ ] Create a front end for this server
-- Create a front end for this server
+  - For full stack end to end load testing/ stress testing
-  - Full stack end to end load testing/ stress testing
+- [ ] Create a NodeJs/ ExpressJs server wrapper for `qryq`
-- Create a NodeJs/ ExpressJs server wrapper for `qryq`
+- [ ] Allow configurable parallelism

 ----

 ## Fin

-- Recommendation for load testing a nodejs server?
+- Recommendations for load testing a nodejs server?
 - What other libraries are there out that that perform this function?
 In other languages?
 - Submit some patches!